webqit/webflo/README.md

 ## The Catch...

-Webflo is a framework on its own track - the web-native approach!
+Webflo is a framework on its own track - working and thinking in vanilla HTML, CSS and JavaScript!
 Instead of trying to follow certain norms, it takes a plunge to draw on native web platform features - plus some more futurisric, fascinating stuffs we're proposing as standards!
 This means that you also have to be excited about taking a plunge to happily meet Webflo!

 ## The Wins...